tonymelek/coptic-language/coptic-antonios-unicode/README.md

 Convert text encoded in the **Antonios** Coptic font (Latin keyboard layout) to **Coptic Unicode**.

-Dictionary PDFs and legacy Coptic texts often use custom fonts where Latin letters stand in for Coptic characters — for example `;Ele;/con` instead of `ⲑⲉⲗⲉⲑ/ⲥⲟⲛ`.
+Dictionary PDFs and legacy Coptic texts often used custom fonts where Latin letters stand in for Coptic characters — for example `amyn` instead of `ⲁⲙⲏⲛ`.
 This package maps those characters using the Antonios font table.

 Unmapped characters (spaces, slashes, hyphens, digits, etc.) are left unchanged.